AdityaSrivastavDS/Amazon-Review-Sentiment-Analyzer/README.md

     pip install -r requirements.txt
     ```
 ## Templates
--The HTML templates use Bootstrap for styling and responsiveness.
+- The HTML templates use Bootstrap for styling and responsiveness.
 The main templates are:

--index.html: The home page where users can input their reviews.
+- index.html: The home page where users can input their reviews.
--result.html: The results page displaying the sentiment analysis and pie chart.
+- result.html: The results page displaying the sentiment analysis and pie chart.

 ## License
--This project is licensed under the MIT License.
+- This project is licensed under the MIT License.
 See the LICENSE file for more details.

 ## Acknowledgements
--This project uses the following open-source libraries:
+- This project uses the following open-source libraries:

 -Flask
 -pandas